The official IELTS by IDP app is here! Download it today.

 • If you had the choice, what kind of accommodation would you prefer to reside in?"

-10 steps of Part 1 of the IELTS Speaking test
+10 steps of IELTS Speaking Part 1

 Here are the 10 steps for you to be aware of when aiming to score high in your Part 1 of the IELTS Speaking test: